Games on Endogenous Networks: Framework

 \end{enumerate}

 \end{lemma}

-\begin{proof} By definition, if the game exhibits action-link complements and positive spillovers, then any player $i$ desires more links when $s_i$ is higher and is a more attractive neighbor when $s_i$ is higher.
+\begin{proof} By definition, if the game exhibits action--link complements and positive spillovers, then any player $i$ desires more links when $s_i$ is higher and is a more attractive neighbor when $s_i$ is higher.
 We immediately see from \eqref{eq:parametricpayoff} that $i \succeq_{\text{in}} j$ and $i \succeq_{\text{out}} j$ whenever $s_i \geq s_j$, and the result follows.
 The other three cases are analogous. \end{proof}

+One might reasonably wonder if there are natural \emph{non-separable} payoffs that yield consistent and aligned linking incentives.
+As one example, we can endogenize linking decisions in a model of local public goods similar to \citet*{BramoulleKranton2007}.
+Suppose actions take values in the positive reals, and payoffs take the form

+for an increasing concave function $b$.
+A neighbor's contribution $s_j$ is a substitute for a player's own contribution $s_i$, and links come at a cost that may depend on a player's own action.
+Players who contribute more are clearly more attractive neighbors, so linking incentives are consistent.
+Moreover, as long as the cost function $c_i$ is monotone, either increasing or decreasing, linking incentives are also aligned.